juls0730/CappuccinOS/README.md

 make run
 ```

+If you would like to target another architecture other than x86_64, set the `ARCH` variable to the a supported architecture.
+CappuccinOS is also built in release mode by default, if you would like to build CappuccinOS in debug mode, set the `MODE` variable to `debug`.

 Run on a bare metal machine by flashing to a USB stick or hard drive:
 ```
 sudo dd if=bin/CappuccinOS.iso of=/dev/sdX && sync